 Download (8/14/2017 - PDF)

 Use this form to register your new organization with the tax bureau.
 Also, if you are expanding your business to a new location, this form should be used.

 Use this form to file your quarterly withholdings.
 A separate form should be used for each location in your organization.
 Quarterly filings are due the last day of the month following the quarterly withholding period.

 Use this form to report withholdings for the withholding year.
 A separate form is required for each location in your organization.
 Annual filings are due on the last day of February of the year following the annual withholding period.

 Download (1/4/2012 205kb12 205kb - PDF)

 Use this form to report estimated taxes on self-employed income or income that is not withheld by your employer.
-Estimated filings are due the last day of the month following the withholding quarter.
+Estimated filings are due the 15th in the month following the withholding quarter.